 Why You Should Skip the Quinoa Bar and Offer Employees a Library Instead

-Jessica Stillman picked up on the same thread and wrote a short piece, including some of Hall’s Tweets.
+Jessica Stillman picked up on the thread and wrote a short piece, including some of Hall’s Tweets.

 There’s nothing wrong with onsite haircuts or a quinoa bar, but what companies should worry about first isn’t empty stomachs, but rather well-nourished minds.
 And that means giving employees easy access to books. […]